staticli/staticli/README.md

 For any command which exposes a port (typically an http server to render a site) we default to exposing this on port 2000.
 You can override this by setting `--port 4000` or `-p 4000` to listen on (for example) port 4000 instead.

+`staticli ag` runs Silver Searcher in the current directory.

 `staticli rake` runs `bundle install --path=_vendor && bundle exec rake $@` in the current directory.
 This assumes the default rake task runs preview on a Jekyll site, and therefore exposes port 4000 on the container as port 2000 on the host.
 This means you can browse to http://127.0.0.1:2000 to view the site.
 You can change the port exposed on the host by setting `--port 4000` to use (for example) port 4000.

 `staticli bundle` runs `bundle` in the current directory.
 Since the `rake` command installs required gems anyway, this command is mostly useful as a way of upgrading gems.

-`staticli proselint README.md` runs proselint against the file README.md to check for best practises in writing.

 `staticli gulp` runs the gulp watch task.
 You can add `-t foo` to run the foo task instead.